cjones88a/switchbacklabs/API-TESTING-README.md

 ## Method 3: Node.js Script

-1. Install node-fetch: `npm install node-fetch`
+1. Use Node.js 18+ so the built-in `fetch` API is available.
+(The script will fall back to `node-fetch` if needed.)
-2. Update `test-my-times-api.js` with your values:
+2. Update `test-my-times-api.mjs` with your values:
    - `accessToken`: Your token from step 1
    - `riderId`: Your rider ID from step 2
    - `domain`: Your actual Vercel domain
-3. Run: `node test-my-times-api.js`
+3. Run: `node test-my-times-api.mjs`

 ## What to Look For